jspm/jspm/cli/docs.md

 For a full list of commands and supported options, run `jspm --help`.
 For help with a specific command, add the `-h` or `--help` flag to the command invocation.

+## JSPM Install Explained

-By default, JSPM operates on `importmap.json` which is automatically created if it does not exist.
-This is considered the main import map on which link and install operations are being performed, and can be customized with the `--map` option.
+By default, JSPM operates on `importmap.js` which is automatically created if it does not exist.
+This is considered the main import map on which install, serve and build operations are performed.

+The `jspm install` operation will read this `importmap.js`, operate on it, and then save it back.
+Options can be used to customize how the import map is resolved and used to link the application, and also how it is rendered.

+To customize the location of the import map, the `--map` flag can be used.
+For example to load from `my-import-map.json` instead use `jspm install --map my-import-map.json`.
+This file will then be saved back.

+To customize the location of the output import map, the `--out` flag can be used.
+For example, `jspm install --map my-import-map.json --out app.js` will read the import map from the JSON file, perform all install operations from that source of truth for version operations, and then save the result as an import map injection in `app.js`.

 ## Init

 **Usage**